 Japan is home to many wondrously spiritual and moving events.
 Experiences like Fushimi-Inari Shrine and its snake-like avenue of torii gates and Mount Fuji, in any season, with Autumn and Spring as the king and queen times to visit are sure to leave an impact.
 Certainly, the Japanese Tea Ceremony or Way of Tea known in Japanese as “sado/chado/茶道” or “chanoyu/茶の湯” is one of these spiritual events and, to be sure, this is no ordinary spot of tea!

-Practised for centuries the Japanese tea ceremony can be experienced and appreciated today across Japan.
-For those hoping to experience a deeper, richer, more profound interaction with authentic Japanese culture, the tea ceremony should not be skipped.
+Practised for centuries, the Japanese tea ceremony can be experienced and appreciated today across Japan.
+For those hoping to experience a deeper, richer, more profound connection with authentic Japanese culture, the tea ceremony should not be skipped.
 And for those just hoping to get their caffeine fix, the tea ceremony is not to be skipped either!

 The History and Background of the Japanese Tea Ceremony

 The origins of the tea ceremony in Japan go back to around the 9th century when tea and tea culture first started making waves on the island nation.
 The Japanese tea ceremony has much older precedents from China and Korea, but the authentically Japanese take on tea started developing during the Heian period.

 The art of enjoying tea as well as the import of tea seeds, leaves, and even whole plants was introduced to Japan by Buddhist monks returning from their studies in China.
 A notable monk, in particular, is Eisai, who is also said to be the “father of Japanese tea culture”.